nulogy/screengem/README.md

 Actors are able to answer questions.
 A question is considered to be answered affirmatively when no exception is thrown and negatively when an exception is thrown.

-RSpec matchers are available to all questions and are the recommended way to implement a question.
+[RSpec expectations](https://github.com/rspec/rspec-expectations) are available in all questions and are the recommended way to implement a question.

 ## Dampening